 - relative performance of institution/department

-In addition, from autumn 2012, NERC will engage in a strategic dialogue with research organisations to provide further information and advice in support of these demand management practices, including setting targets for changes in submission behaviours.
+In addition, from autumn 2012, NERC has been engaging in a strategic dialogue with research organisations to provide further information and advice in support of these demand management practices, including setting targets for changes in submission behaviours.
 Given the large number of research organisations / departments involved in this process, it will not be possible to meet with all institutions / departments every year, and a rolling schedule of visits will be developed.
-Institutions that submit the largest number of proposals to NERC and/or those with the greatest number or proportion of uncompetitive submissions will be prioritised in the first year.
+Institutions that submit the largest number of proposals to NERC and/or those with the greatest number or proportion of uncompetitive submissions are being prioritised initially.

 Contact for further information